Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Adversarial Defense in FDIA Detection

 \subsubsection{\textbf{Adversarial Training}}

-Adversarial training is one of the common methods to mitigate an adversarial attack \cite{kurakin2016adversarial, shafahi2019adversarial, tramer2017ensemble}.
+Adversarial training is one of the common methods to mitigate an adversarial attack \cite{kurakin2016adversarial}\cite{shafahi2019adversarial}\cite{tramer2017ensemble}.
 The basic principle of adversarial training is to generate and include adversarial examples in each data batch during the training stages.
 As the DNN is trained to recognize adversarial examples, it becomes more robust.

 \textit{\textbf{Limitation Analysis:}} Adversarial training needs to generate adversarial examples for each batch of data during the training process, which increases the training computation overhead significantly.
-As demonstrated by line 9 in Algorithm \ref{al:lisea}, to avoid being removed by the residual-based detection scheme, the adversarial perturbations need to be projected to fit the constraint.
+As demonstrated in Section \ref{advalg}, to avoid being removed by the residual-based detection scheme, the adversarial perturbations must be projected to fit the constraint.
 The mapping process will further significantly introduce computation overhead to the adversarial training process.
 Therefore, adversarial training is not scalable to large systems that contain massive data resources.
-Meanwhile, \cite{kurakin2016adversarial} shows that adversarial training can increase the robustness of DNNs for single-step attacks but perform deficiently for iterative attacks, which make it inappropriate for FDIA detection (Algorithm \ref{al:lisea} performs an iterative attack).
+Meanwhile, \cite{kurakin2016adversarial} shows that adversarial training performs deficiently for iterative attacks, which makes it inappropriate for FDIA detection.